Henryk Leon Strasburger: Career

 From 1916 to 1918, he was the director of the Polish Industrial Association.
 After World War I, Strasburger was a member of the first Polish government, as undersecretary in the Ministry of Commerce and Industry from 1918 to 1923, as well as holding the position of undersecretary of state in the Ministry of Foreign Affairs in 1923.
 He was a member of the Polish peace delegation at Riga in 1921, and a delegate to the League of Nations in 1923 and 1924.
 He conducted commercial treaty negotiations with Italy, France, Romania, Yugoslavia, Finland, Belgium, and Japan.

 He then joined the Polish Foreign Office, and from 1924 to 1932 he was general commissioner (commissariat) of the Polish Republic (Komisarz Generalny Rzeczpospoltej Polskiej), responsible for the liaison between the Senate and the Polish government in the Free City of Danzig.
 He resigned in 1932 and was replaced by Dr. Kazimierz Papée.
 This was an unusual move that drew international attention since it seemed to mark an important change in Polish policy towards Danzig, as the supposedly free city was becoming a centre for Berlin Nationalist activities.

-Strasburger had been allowed a free hand in dealing with Danzig authorities, and during his first few years in office had had success in improving Danzig-Polish relations, but difficulties increased in his last two years in office, caused by the new Nationalist Senate of the free city, which became a stronghold of the German Nationalists and Hitlerites.
+Strasburger was granted a degree of autonomy in managing relations with the Danzig authorities, and during the early part of his tenure, reports suggest an improvement in Polish-Danzig diplomatic exchanges, but difficulties increased in his last two years in office, caused by the rise of a new Nationalist-led Senate in the Free City, which included members sympathetic to German nationalist movements.
 The Senate became increasingly hostile towards Poland, and after a public dispute in 1931 between Strasburger and the president of Danzig, Dr. Ernst Ziehm, Strasburger offered his resignation but it was not accepted.
 When he tried again to resign in 1932, the Polish government decided that Danzig-Polish policies would be made in Warsaw, not in Danzig.
 From 1932 to 1939, he was the president of the Central Organisation of Polish Industries.

 After the 1939 German invasion of Poland, Strasburger became part of the Polish government in exile.
 From 1939 to 1942 he was the Polish Minister of Finance, Industry and Commerce in the Sikorski government.
 In 1942, he was the individual who announced to the world in New York City that over one million Polish Jews had been killed.

 In 1943, he became the Minister in the Middle East.
 Following the war he made the choice of serving the Warsaw government controlled by the Communists, as ambassador to Great Britain in 1945 and 1946.
 He broke with this government in 1949 and stayed in London with his wife and children.

 He died on 2 May 1951, in London, while still in exile.